 of our classrooms participate in the Inclusion Program

-the approximate amount we were able to lower Inclusion Program tuition for the 2019 school year due to our fundraising efforts in 2018
+the approximate amount we were able to lower Inclusion Program tuition due to fundraising efforts

 the number of inclusion teachers at Peachtree Presbyterian Preschool (increased from 10 in 2017)